MyEtherWallet/knowledge-base/source/_posts/dapps/using_makerdao.md

 * MKR can be swapped with ETH through our swap page.

 <img src="/images/posts/diving-deeper/2mprocess.png" width="60%">

+* Please allow for both transactions to post as 'Success' before continuing.

 <img src="/images/posts/diving-deeper/2msuccess.png" width="60%">

 **Step 4.** Once approved, you can close the CDP.
-Your page will refresh to show the original MakerDAO interface.

 <img src="/images/posts/diving-deeper/2mclose.png" width="100%">

+*Your page will refresh to show the original MakerDAO interface.

 <img src="/images/posts/diving-deeper/2mback.png" width="100%">

 [create]: /posts/Getting_Started/How_To_Create_A_Wallet/